 Unless we notice pain, the foot and ankle are areas of our body that we commonly ignore.
 The joints and soft tissues forming this area are subject to immense amounts of daily pressure on a general day-to-day level.
 Then if you add in problematic footwear, ageing, sports training, weight gain….We can see they may start to struggle.

 I see foot and ankle problems quite commonly.
 Sometimes people present to me with pain in this area, and this is often the result of a tendon or ligament strain, or poor range of joint movement causing local restriction and discomfort.
 Often I choose to look at the feet as part of a treatment for an issue elsewhere.
 When I examine people, it is easy to see that the position and function of the foot might well be part of the problem they are presenting with.
-The change in foot position will effect the mechanics coming up the lower extremity, into the pelvis and spine.
+According to the doctor from https://melvillewellness.com.au/podiatrist-perth/ the change in foot position will effect the mechanics coming up the lower extremity, into the pelvis and spine.
 So treatment of this area is often very necessary to solve a problem elsewhere.

 You would be well advised to keep a close eye on the pattern of wear in your footwear.
 This will give you an indication of whether additional support with insoles is necessary.
 Also, if it’s an item of footwear you use regularly, maybe they need to be repaired or changed.